PY1CX/Arduino-HamRadio-VFO/README.md

 This is an VFO for use with old Ham Radio transceivers and with QRPs.
 I'm intending to use on the Ararinha-QRP-Triband project that I posted the PCB here.

+It's a 10x10cm board with a nice all metal, no detent encoder from CTS.

 ![Preview](http://i.imgur.com/VjybyPc.png)

 ![Preview](http://i.imgur.com/FwRBVH0.png)